Call Us

 • Physical symptoms such as headaches, insomnia and changes in weight

-Those struggling with stress can also convince themselves that it’s just for a short while until things get better.
+People struggling with stress can also convince themselves that it’s just for a short while until things get better.
 However, more often than not, it doesn’t work out like this, as the work continues to come in or the source of your stress isn’t resolved.

 Overcoming stress in the workplace

-Once you’ve recognised that you’re suffering with work-related stress, the best thing you can do is take steps to identify the true cause, minimise symptoms and look to secure your long-term wellbeing.
+Once you’ve recognised that you’re suffering with work-related stress, the best thing you can do is take steps to identify the true cause, minimise your symptoms and look to secure your long-term wellbeing.
 Here are a few things you can do to achieve this:

 What’s making you stressed?

 If you can pinpoint the exact cause of your stress, you’ll take a big step towards understanding and potentially reducing it.
-As yourself, is there a specific aspect of your role that leads to heightened symptoms?
+Ask yourself, is there a specific aspect of your role that leads to heightened symptoms?
 Is it due to a particular working relationship?
 Has your workload recently increased, or have other significant changes to your working environment recently occurred?

 Make a note of the things that are leading to an increase in stress, and then you can work to find solutions to them.
 Even if the issues are more fundamental, getting your thoughts together is the first step to facilitating a healthier workplace for yourself and others.